fischerling/vis-lspc/README.md

 ## Requirements

-* vis must be compiled with the Lua [communicate API](https://github.com/martanne/vis/pull/675).
+* vis must offer the `communicate` Lua API
+  * The API included in vis >= 0.9 is supported on the main branch
+  * For legacy support using the [first API draft patches](https://github.com/martanne/vis/pull/675) use the v0.2.x branch
 * The language server you want to use.
 [Microsoft's list of implementations](https://microsoft.github.io/language-server-protocol/implementors/servers/)
 * Optional: the json implementation of your choice
 	* must provide `encode` and `decode` methods